geotrellis/geotrellis.github.com/rendering/index.md

 classification scheme is particularly good at emphasizing highlights or hotspots where values are particularly high or low.

+You can also request linear breaks (or "equal interval" breaks).
 Linear breaks simply divides up the values between the lowest value and the highest value, with the difference between the low and high limit being the same for each class.
 For example, if we want 5 linear breaks between 0 and 50, the classes would be 0-10, 10-20, 20-30, 30-40, and 40-50.